 A Message from our Director

-We hope you will take advantage of our many program offerings by attending one of our courses, or sending and sponsoring others to attend our courses in the coming months.
-Be sure to check back frequently as new program offerings are constantly added.
-Also for updates like us on Facebook and follow us on Twitter for updates.
+We hope you will take advantage of our many program offerings by attending one of our courses, or sending and sponsoring others to attend our courses.
+Be sure to check our website often as new program offerings are constantly added.
+Also for updates like us on Facebook and follow us on Twitter.
 Also, please do not hesitate to contact us with ideas and suggestions to further improve and expand our program offerings.
-Our staff will be happy to explore custom course offerings with you to meet the specific continuing education and professional development needs of your clients.
+Our curriculum managers will be happy to explore custom course offerings with you to meet the specific continuing education and professional development needs of your employees and clients.

-Dirk Maier, IGP Director
+Dirk Maier, IGP Institute Director

 Director, GEAPS/K-State Distance Education & Credentialing Program